giuseppeHet/AstronomicObjectDetection/README.md

 Contributing

 Contributions to the project are welcome!
-Please refer to the contributing guidelines for more information.